The Shape of Dark Matter Haloes, I. HI Observations of Edge-on Galaxies

 \subsection{Calibration \& Imaging}

 The calibration and imaging of the data has been done in \textsc{miriad} \citep{Sault1995A}.
 All subsequent analysis was done in \textsc{python}.
 All archived data from the ATCA was take in the XX and YY polarizations.
 The new observations also include the XY and YX polarizations.
-We made use of the pre-calibrated UV data from \citet{OBrien2010A}, although we have re-reduced parts where we believed improvements could be made.\\
+We made use of the pre-calibrated data from \citet{OBrien2010A}, although we have re-reduced parts where we believed improvements could be made.

-The data was first imported and split into the various observations, excluding any telescope shadowing.
+The data were first imported and split into the various observations, excluding any telescope shadowing.
 We then inspected all data for RFI and flagged where necessary.
-The primary and secondary calibrator were then used to calculate the gains and bandpasses.
+The primary and secondary calibrator were then used to calculate the gains and band-passes.
 This was then applied to the main target.
-The continuum was then subtracted from the UV data.\\
+The continuum was then subtracted from the UV data.

-The imaging was done using a three pass strategy, similar to \citet{OBrien2010A}.
-Since some of the data has pointing offsets for the same galaxy, we used the \textsc{miriad} ``joint approach'' to invert the data in mosaic mode.
-The data was imaged in Stokes II, which is a special case of Stokes I, under the assumption of an unpolarized source.
-A robust parameter of 0.4 was used to provide a good balance between beamsize and sidelobes.\\
+The imaging was done using a three-pass strategy, similar to \citet{OBrien2010A}.
+Since the exact pointing sometimes varied between observations, we used the \textsc{miriad} ``joint approach'' to invert the data in mosaic mode.
+The data were imaged in Stokes II, which is a special case of Stokes I, under the assumption of an unpolarised source\footnote{From the \textsc{Miriad} user manual at {http://www.atnf.csiro.au/ [4] computing/software/miriad/userguide/node108.html}}.
+A robust parameter of 0.4 was used to provide a good balance between beam-size and side-lobes.

-In the first pass we cleaned the full cube, using the \textsc{mossdi} task.
+In the first pass, we cleaned the full cube, using the maximum-entropy \textsc{mosmem} task\footnote{There is an ongoing debate on the merits of using clean versus maximum entropy.
+We have chosen the maximum entropy method, as the \textsc{miriad} user guide recommends this as the superior method to use, in particular for extended emission.}.